FIFA 14: Goal celebrations

 The game features new signature goal celebrations from a number of players including Cristiano Ronaldo's 'Calm down', Gareth Bale's '11 of Hearts', Lionel Messi's 'Point to the Sky', Daniel Sturridge's 'Riding the Wave', among others.

+2014 FIFA World Cup

+On May 29, 2014, EA released a free update for the PlayStation 4 and Xbox One versions of FIFA 14 to featured 2014 FIFA World Cup game mode.
+However, the 2014 FIFA World Cup game mode only featured Friendly Match, Challenge and Ultimate Team.

 Release

 A demo of the game was released worldwide on 10 September 2013 on PlayStation 3, Xbox 360 and Windows.
 Teams included in the demo are PSG, Barcelona, Manchester City, Tottenham Hotspur, A.C.
 Milan, Borussia Dortmund, New York Red Bulls and Boca Juniors.

 The Wii, Nintendo 3DS, PlayStation 2, PlayStation Portable and PlayStation Vita versions are branded as FIFA 14: Legacy Edition, and retain features and gameplay from previous respective releases in the FIFA series, with only their kits, soundtrack and team squads updated.
-The PlayStation 2 version was not released in the United States, and was only available in Mexico, South America, Europe and Australasia.
+The PlayStation 2 version was not released in the United States or Canada, and was only available in Mexico, South America, Europe and Australasia.

 The Android and iOS versions were released on 21 September 2013.
 They were the first FIFA games to be released under the free-to-play pricing model.

+FIFA 14 was one of the extremely rare games to be released on three successive generations of a manufacturer's consoles nearly simultaneously, namely the PlayStation 2, 3, and 4.